wixtoolset/web/root/src/documents/development/wips/3249-allow-ba-to-run-elevated-aync-process-through-engine.html.md

 Add the following method to `IBootstrapperEngine`:

-    // Run approved .exe from custom path.
-    STDMETHOD(RunExeElevatedFromPath)(
+    STDMETHOD(LaunchApprovedExe)(
+        __in_opt HWND hwndParent,
         __in_z LPCWSTR wzApprovedExeForElevationId,
-        __in_z LPCWSTR wzExecutablePath,
         __in_z_opt LPCWSTR wzArguments,
-        __out DWORD dwProcessId
+        __in DWORD dwWaitForInputIdleTimeout
         ) = 0;

-The engine will verify that the file specified by `wzExecutablePath` matches the information in the engine manifest (like it normally verifies a file when putting it in the cache).
+The engine will find the executable by checking the registry location specified at compile time for the given Id.
 In order to perform this verification, the path must be in a secure folder.
 For now, the Package Cache folder and the Program Files folder (x86 and x64) are the only folders considered secure.
 If the file is not inside one of these folders, then the engine will return Access Denied.
 Normally the file would be an .exe that the bundle installed.

-After verification, the engine will call `CreateProcess`.
+After verification, the engine will call `CreateProcess`, attempting to set the working directory to the .exe's directory.
+If dwWaitForInputIdleTimeout is not zero, the engine will call WaitForInputIdle with the given timeout.
+Finally, it will return the process id from the new `IBootstrapperApplication` method:

+    // OnLaunchApprovedExeBegin - called before trying to launch the preapproved executable.
+    //
+    STDMETHOD_(int, OnLaunchApprovedExeBegin)() = 0;

+    // OnLaunchApprovedExeComplete - called after trying to launch the preapproved executable.
+    //
+    // Parameters:
+    //  dwProcessId is only valid if the operation succeeded.
+    //
+    STDMETHOD_(void, OnLaunchApprovedExeComplete)(
+        __in HRESULT hrStatus,
+        __in DWORD dwProcessId
+        ) = 0;

 In order to get an .exe approved to be run elevated, add a new element `ApprovedExeForElevation`.
 This element is a child of `Bundle`, and can occur 0-unbounded times.

     <xs:element name="ApprovedExeForElevation">
       <xs:annotation>
-        <xs:documentation>Provides information about an .exe so that the BA can request the engine to run it elevated from anywhere.</xs:documentation>
+        <xs:documentation>Provides a registry key path and value name that will point to an .exe so that the BA can request the engine to run it elevated.</xs:documentation>
         <xs:appinfo>
           <xse:parent namespace="http://schemas.microsoft.com/wix/2006/wi" ref="Bundle" />
         </xs:appinfo>